rewan220/blog/README.md

 ```
 Then edit .env file with appropriate credential for your database server.
 Just edit these two parameter(DB_USERNAME, DB_PASSWORD).

-Then create a database named "myblog" and then do a database migration using this command-
+Then create a database named "blog" and then do a database migration using this command-
 ```sh
 php artisan migrate
 ```